Create WordPress Tables with User Specific Content

 For example, you might be listing ebooks in a table and want to add a ‘Register’ button for visitors and a ‘Download’ button for logged in users.
 You can do this by adding both buttons to a field in your table.
 Wrap one in a shortcode that is only visible to visitors; and wrap the other in a shortcode that is only visible to logged in users.

 If you use this option, make sure you disable the caching option and enable the ‘Shortcodes’ option on the Posts Table Pro settings page.
+You must also disable the lazy load option in Posts Table Pro because the shortcodes only work when lazy load is inactive.

 Please note that AAM has a ‘Message’ option in its shortcodes which lets you specify a message that appears to users without access to the content of the shortcode.
 This does not work with Posts Table Pro – the column will simply appear blank to unauthorized users, with no message.
 Instead, you need to add multiple shortcodes – one for each user group.